timstableford/proper-job/README.md

 - Why not Promise.allSettled?
   - If you're in an older NodeJS version or have a lot of things you need to do in parallel.
   - You could split it into segments of X size and run Promise.allSettled in a loop but that doesn't take into account some tasks being quicker than others.
-This library ensured X jobs are always running.
+This library ensures X jobs are always running.

 ## Features

 - Works on any iterable including maps, arrays and Mongo cursors.
 - It will run as many promises in parallel as you let it.
-If one finishes sooner it will start another.
+If one finishes it will start another to keep it at the maximum allowed.
 - It supports aborting mid-way through.
 This will wait for any running promises to finish and then return.
 - TypeScript definitions.
 - Unit tests.